International volunteering

-International volunteering is when volunteers contribute their time to work for organisations or causes outside their respective home countries.
-International volunteering has a long association with international development, with the aim of bringing benefits to host communities.
+International volunteering is when volunteers contribute their time to work for organisations or causes outside their home countries.
+International volunteering has a long association with international development or environment, with the aim of bringing benefits to host communities.
+It can include a range of services, from healthcare advancement to economic development to governance.

 Trends show that international volunteering has become increasingly popular across many countries over the past few decades.
 International volunteering is a broad term which is used to capture multi-year, skilled placements as well as short term roles.
 The term voluntourism has become common to describe certain types of volunteering organised by governments, charities and travel agents.

 History

 On a large scale, workcamps after World War I and early missionary service were the first expressions of international service.
 Formal overseas volunteering can be traced back over one hundred years to when the British Red Cross set up the Voluntary Aid Detachment (VAD) scheme in 1909.
 The VAD volunteers, as well as volunteers from many other national Red Cross organisations, worked in battlefields across Europe and the Middle East during World War I to treat soldiers and civilians regardless of the side they fought for.
 One of the most prominent organisations, Service Civil International, organised workcamps from 1920 on as a form of post-war reconciliation and was formally established in 1934.

 Up to the mid-20th century overseas volunteering projects were mainly undertaken by people with direct connections to a particular cause and were considered more as short term in nature.
 The more formal inception of international volunteering organisations can be linked to organisations such as Australian Volunteers International (formerly the Volunteer Graduate Scheme) which formed in 1951, International Voluntary Services in 1953 in the United States, and Voluntary Services Overseas (VSO) in 1958 the United Kingdom.
 These services and that of the U.S. Peace Corps, established in 1961 during the Kennedy administration, paved the way for broader recognition of overseas volunteering in later years.
 During the 1960s and 1970s a movement of volunteerism and study abroad programs became popular among university students and graduates and the United Nations launched the UN Volunteers programme for young professionals to take part in a long-term (two year plus) overseas programme.